tdwg/vocab/terminology.md

 4. A controlled vocabulary (concept scheme, KOS) can provide values for properties defined in an ontology.
 These value terms may be less formally defined using a model such as SKOS.
 5. In the context of TDWG, an ontology (vocabulary that defines classes and properties) would fall into the Standard Category of Technical Specification.
 A controlled vocabulary would fall into the Standard Category of Data Standard.

+## Terms related to the status of parts of standards documents

+TODO: Define "normative", "non-normative", "informative", etc. in the context of standards documents.